 - 1. The applicant or, if the applicant is a business entity, any officer, director, manager, or general partner of the business entity: - a.
-Is not 21 years of age or older; - b.
+Is not 21 years of age or older;

+- b.
 Is not a resident of the Commonwealth; - c.
-Has been convicted in any court of a felony under the laws of any state or of the United States; - d.
+Has been convicted in any state, territory, or foreign jurisdiction of any felony or convicted of an offense in another state, territory, or foreign jurisdiction, which if committed in the Commonwealth would be a felony.
+Such conviction shall be treated as a felony conviction under this subsection regardless of its designation in the other state, territory, or foreign jurisdiction. - d.
 Is not a person of good moral character and repute; - e.
 Is not the legitimate owner of the business proposed to be licensed, or other persons have ownership interests in the business that have not been disclosed; - f.
-Has not demonstrated financial responsibility sufficient to meet the requirements of the business proposed to be licensed;

-g.
-Has misrepresented a material fact in applying to the Board for a license;

-h.
-Has defrauded or attempted to defraud the Board, or any federal, state, or local government or governmental agency or authority, by making or filing any report, document, or tax return required by statute or regulation that is fraudulent or contains a false representation of a material fact or has willfully deceived or attempted to deceive the Board, or any federal, state, or local government or governmental agency or authority, by making or maintaining business records required by statute or regulation that are false or fraudulent; or i.
-Is a member or employee of the Board.

-- 2. The place to be occupied by the applicant: - a.
+Has not demonstrated financial responsibility sufficient to meet the requirements of the business proposed to be licensed; - g.
+Has misrepresented a material fact in applying to the Board for a license; - h.
+Has defrauded or attempted to defraud the Board, or any federal, state, or local government or governmental agency or authority, by making or filing any report, document, or tax return required by statute or regulation that is fraudulent or contains a false representation of a material fact or has willfully deceived or attempted to deceive the Board, or any federal, state, or local government or governmental agency or authority, by making or maintaining business records required by statute or regulation that are false or fraudulent; or - i.
+Is a member or employee of the Board. - 2.
+The place to be occupied by the applicant: - a.
 Does not conform to the requirements of the governing body of the county, city, or town in which such place is located with respect to sanitation, health, construction, or equipment or to any similar requirements established by the laws of the Commonwealth or by Board regulation; - b.
-Is so located that granting a license and operation thereunder by the applicant would result in violations of this chapter or Board regulations or violation of the laws of the Commonwealth or local ordinances relating to peace and good order; - c.
-Is so located with respect to any church or synagogue; hospital; public, private, or parochial school or institution of higher education; public or private playground or other similar recreational facility; or state, local, or federal government-operated facility that the operation of such place under such license will adversely affect or interfere with the normal, orderly conduct of the affairs of such facilities or institutions; or - d.
+Is so located that granting a license and operation thereunder by the applicant would result in a violation of this chapter or Board regulations or a violation of the laws of the Commonwealth or local ordinances relating to peace and good order; - c.
+Is so located with respect to any church, mosque, or synagogue; hospital; public, private, or parochial school or institution of higher education; public or private playground or other similar recreational facility; or state, local, or federal government-operated facility that the operation of such place under such license will adversely affect or interfere with the normal, orderly conduct of the affairs of such facilities or institutions; or - d.
 Is so located with respect to any residence or residential area that the operation of such place under such license will adversely affect real property values or substantially interfere with the usual quietude and tranquility of such residence or residential area. - 3.
 There exists any law, ordinance, or regulation of the United States, the Commonwealth, or any political subdivision thereof that warrants refusal by the Board to grant any license. - 4.
-The Board is not authorized under this chapter to grant such license. - § 3.2-4134.
+The Board is not authorized under this chapter to grant such license.

+§ 3.2-4135.
 Conditions under which the Board shall refuse to grant licenses.